almachelouche/middleman/content/email/IN/prospect/015/ecosport_mp.md

 path='email_modules/preheader'

-	preheader = '''At Ford, vehicles are available with benefits for great savings, plus you can enjoy an interest rate of 8.15%.
-What are you waiting for?
-Visit your nearest Ford dealership now!*'''
+	preheader = '''We have got you awesome deals with great savings in addition to the GST offer.
+You also get an additional benefit of 8.15% interest rate.
+Visit your nearest Ford dealership to avail benefits before July 31, 2017!*'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'